humanmade/h2/README.md

 For production, deploy H2 as a regular theme.
 You'll also need to build the assets for H2, as we don't release prebuilt versions.

 As part of your deployment process, run the `.build-script` shell script in the root directory.
 This will install the Node dependencies and build the static assets ready for deployment.

+The build expects to be run using Node version 12.

 ## Add-on Plugins